Derek Hart (American football)

-Derek Justin Hart (born December 1, 1992) is an American former professional football long snapper who played for the Green Bay Packers of the National Football League (NFL).
-He played college football at James Madison.
+Derek Justin Hart (born December 1, 1992) is an American former professional football player who was a long snapper for the Green Bay Packers of the National Football League (NFL).
+He played college football for the James Madison Dukes.

 Early life

 In 2011, his senior year, Hart won the boys' Class AAA high jump for Pennsylvania District Class AAA track and field clearing 6'8".
 Hart also took second in the high hurdles with a time of 14.94.
 Played a part in Manheim Central football's 2009 District 3 Triple-A championship.

 College career

 Played in 43 games at James Madison— serving as the Dukes' primary long snapper for three seasons.

 Professional career

 Hart signed a reserve/future contract with the Green Bay Packers on March 31, 2017.
 He was waived on August 28, 2017.
 He was re-signed by the Packers on November 3, 2017 to replace an injured Taybor Pepper.
 He was released by the Packers on November 14, 2017 after the team re-signed longtime snapper Brett Goode.